rajbala/Deploy-Django-Nginx-uWSGI/README.md

 # Deploy Django with Nginx, uWSGI, Celery, and Supervisor

-This is Fabric script to automatically deploy a Django app with uWSGI and Nginx.
+This is a Fabric script to automatically deploy a Django app with uWSGI and Nginx.
 It also installs Supervisor and Celery, but feel free to comment those portions out if you're not using them.

-I wrote this on Ubuntu 14.04, but *should* work on Red Hat and its variants with minimal changes.
+I wrote this on Ubuntu 14.04, but it *should* work on Red Hat and its variants with minimal changes.

 **Step 1:  Install Fabric on your local machine**
 ```shell